Skip to main content

 Manage the physical storage drives

-You can manage the physical storage drives on a node using the pxctl service drive command:
+You can manage the physical storage drives on a node using the pxctl service drive command.
+Run the pxctl service drive command with the --help flag to list the available subcommands and flags.

 Add a physical drive to a server

-Use the pxctl sv drive add command to add a physical drive to a server.
-To see an overview of the available flags, run:
+Use the pxctl service drive add command to add a physical drive to a server.
+Run the pxctl service drive add command with the --help flag to list the available subcommands and flags.

 pxctl service drive add --drive /dev/mapper/volume-3bfa72dd -o start